AnonymousTEA/SEA-GWNN/README.md

 All the requirements are given inside the "requirements.txt" file.
 ## Datasets
 We provide the Cora and Chameleon datasets in the folder 'data/' and 'new_data/' direactory.
-Additionally, you can also download all the datasets utilized in this paper form the Pei et. al. 2018, "Geom-GCN: Geometric Graph Convolutional Networks".
+Additionally, you can download all the datasets utilized in this paper form the Pei et. al. 2018, "Geom-GCN: Geometric Graph Convolutional Networks".

 ## Code Structure
 The folder "homophilic graphs" is the code for the for standard citation networks (Cora, Citeseer, PubMed); and the folder "heterophilic graphs" is the code for the results in all the heterophilic datasets.
 Finally "large graphs" contain code for the large scale graphs.